Vienmarskinis/football_matches/README.md

-# Module 2: Data Analysis

 ## Ultimate 25k+ Matches Football Database

 ### Author: Tomas Balsevičius

-Requirements of the project are in 241.ipynb.

 To run the code, you will need to download the [data from Kaggle](https://www.kaggle.com/prajitdatta/ultimate-25k-matches-football-database-european)